occopus/docs/sphinx/source/user/tutorial-building-clusters.rst

    .. note::

-     This id (task_324c5ec3-56b0-4ff3-ab5c-66e5e47c30e9) will be used later, in oder to query it's status and result.
+     This id (task_324c5ec3-56b0-4ff3-ab5c-66e5e47c30e9) will be used later, in order to query its status and result.

 #.
 The worker continuously updates the status (pending, received, started, retry, success, failure) of the task with the task’s ID.
 After the task is completed, the workers send a notiﬁcation to the CQueue master, and this task will be removed from the queue.
 The status of a task and the result can be queried from the key-value store through the CQueue master.